DeLoooping/De.Loooping.Templates/README.md

 This is a slim templating library implemented in .NET 8.
 It provides a simple way to generate text-based output by replacing placeholders in a template file or string with actual values.

+## :warning: SECURITY WARNING :warning:

+Templates can execute arbitrary code.
+There is no check for malicious content inside the templates.
+DO NOT ALLOW UNTRUSTED TEMPLATES TO BE EXECUTED IN YOUR ENVIRONMENT!

 ## Features
 - Easy syntax, inspired by Jinja2